Due diligence typically occurs during the sale of a business, once the price and basic terms of the deal have been agreed upon.

-During due diligence, sometimes buyers only focus on the historical performance of the business they want to buy and forget to consider how it’s likely to perform once the deal is complete.
-What has occurred previously is important; a buyer needs to know the historical financial statements of the business are accurate.
-However, for a thorough understanding of the business including its potential success or failure, buyers are encouraged to consider conducting strategic due diligence.
+During due diligence, buyers often focus solely on the historical performance of the business they intend to acquire, overlooking how it’s likely to perform once the deal is complete.
+What has occurred previously is essential; a buyer needs to know that the historical financial statements of the business are accurate and reliable.

-Strategic due diligence specifically addresses whether a deal is realistic and not simply overly optimistic on the buyer’s part.
+Strategic due diligence explicitly addresses whether a deal is realistic, rather than simply overly optimistic on the part of the buyer.
 It should be considered in addition to the usual screening processes.

-Read More: Here is more information about the steps to buy a business.
+Read More: Here is additional information on the steps to purchase a business.

-Strategic due diligence evaluates a deal and explores its performance from different angles.
-This includes looking closely at the health of a target acquisition from a legal, financial and operational perspective to help determine value, uncover risks and establish a fair purchase price including:
+Strategic due diligence assesses a deal and examines its performance from multiple perspectives.
+This includes looking closely at the health of a target acquisition from a legal, financial, and operational perspective to help determine value, uncover risks, and establish a fair purchase price, including:

-- Competition.
-How does the business compare with its main competitors be they local, regional, national or international?
+- Competition: How does the business compare with its primary competitors, whether local, regional, national, or international?
 What is the competitive edge against new market entrants?
 Are there barriers to entry in this market that make it hard for new competitors to enter?
 What type of consolidation or divesting activity has recently occurred in the industry?

-- Customers.
-Not only identify major customers but also understand their buying decisions.
+- Customers: Not only identify major customers, but also understand their buying decisions.
 Do they buy because they have a strong relationship with key personnel?
 Are there any negative indicators, like service or product complaints, low loyalty rates, or delinquent payments?
-Go online and research comments whether are they positive or negative to determine customer experiences and patterns.
+Go online and research comments to determine whether they are positive or negative, and to determine customer experiences and patterns.

-- Management.
-Will the existing management team be able to deliver on the deal’s anticipated value?
+- Management: Will the existing management team be able to deliver on the deal’s anticipated value?
 If the answer is yes, why?
 Do you think the management team can adapt to change?
-A new owner by default brings new ideas and new ways of things being done.
+A new owner, by default, brings new ideas and approaches to doing things.
 Look for managers who can adapt to change and are capable of implementing decisions quickly.
 These characteristics will be crucial during the integration period.

-Strategic due diligence is about research and good research equals more confidence in making the right acquisition decision and strategy.
-Strategic due diligence requires an investment of time and resources but you’ll also reap significant returns.
+Strategic due diligence is about research, and good research equals more confidence in making the right acquisition decision and strategy.
+It requires an investment of time and resources, but you’ll also reap significant returns.
 In addition to contributing to an estimate of the company’s market value, the research results can help you communicate any strategic rationale to your investors, lenders, the board of directors, employees, and other stakeholders.

-Strategic due diligence also paves the way for a smoother, more successful integration.
+Strategic due diligence also facilitates a smoother and more successful integration.

-If you would like more information about buying a business please visit my web page Buy a business or buy a copy of my book Successfully buy your business.
+If you would like more information about buying a business, please visit my website, Buy a Business, or purchase a copy of my book, Successfully Buy Your Business.

 Further Reading: